Looking for the best podcast hosting? Are you wondering which hosting service is right for your show?

 You can import all of your existing podcast content with one click, customize the media player so it fits in with your website, and automatically republish content to YouTube.
 You can even have each episode automatically transcribed, which is great for your website’s SEO strategy and makes your podcast more accessible.

 Plans start at $19 per month.
-All come with unlimited storage and bandwidth and episodes.
-Higher priced plans give you access to video podcasting and YouTube republishing.
+All come with unlimited storage, separate podcasts, and unlimited episodes.
+And all plans have generous download allowances.
+Higher priced plans give you access to video podcasting, advanced analytics insights, and YouTube republishing.

 BuzzSprout is a popular podcast hosting service for new podcasters.
 Uploading, tracking, and sharing episodes is easy without any technical knowledge.